-A Tuscany Travelogue – introducing Toscana
+A Tuscany Travelogue – introducing Toscana.

-85% of the wines in Tuscany are red, often dominated by Sangiovese, which is the most widely planted grape variety.
+85% of the wines in Tuscany are red, often dominated by Sangiovese, the most widely planted grape variety.
 In Tuscany, it’s capable of many different expressions.
 Sangiovese often partners with other international and indigenous grape varieties too.

 Meanwhile, Tuscan white wines generally take a back seat.
 Spumante (sparkling) and Rosato (rosé) wines appear occasionally but aren’t commonplace.